188.8.131.52 Assessing RA payable

 Explanation: The income-tested scholarship (whether paid as a lump sum, fortnightly payments or as a reduction in rent) has already had an effect on the recipient's income support payment through the income test.
 To further income test the scholarship against the recipient's eligibility for RA would be unreasonable.

-In most cases where a scholarship is not income tested, a student may qualify for RA on the amount of net rent paid or payable by the student, discounted by the scholarship amount above the threshold of $7,904 (2017, indexed annually).
+In most cases where a scholarship is not income tested, a student may qualify for RA on the amount of net rent paid or payable by the student, discounted by the scholarship amount above the threshold (indexed annually).

 Explanation: The non-income tested scholarship has not had an effect on the recipient's income support payment through the income test therefore it is reasonable to determine qualification for RA based on the discounted amount of rent paid.

 Example: Bill receives an equity-based scholarship of $100 per week in 2010.
 This scholarship is paid to Bill by the institution to reduce the accommodation fees Bill incurs.
 Bill's total rent for his accommodation before the subsidy is applied is $150 per week.
 Bill's scholarship is not considered as income for the purposes of social security law and is also not income tested, as the total scholarship amount is under the threshold (indexed annually).
 Bill's assessed rent liability for the purposes of RA is $150 per week.

 Act reference: SSAct section 8(8AAA) The Secretary may …, section 8(8)(zja)(ia) Excluded amounts-general